daniel-e/misc/measure_flops/README.md

-## Measure GFLOPS that can be achieved for a element-wise matrix multiplication plus an upper bound
+## Measure GFLOPS that can be achieved for an element-wise matrix multiplication plus an upper bound

 Simply run the script `run.sh`.
 It will compile a binary which measures the memory throughput to estimate the maximum number of GLFOPS that can be achieved on your system for an element-wise matrix multiplication.